chrismeijer/bugtracker/README.md

 In the web-route I added a middleware group.
 The other routes are standard pages.

-## MAYBE BELOW
-For users with role customer I've added a factory

-Factory->Insert a lot of data

 ## Install and run

 Don't forget to create a database and fill in the correct db-parameters.